Double Irish arrangement: Concept and origin (1991)

-The Double Irish is an IP–based BEPS tool.
+The Double Irish is an intellectual property–based BEPS tool.
 Under OECD rules, corporations with intellectual property (IP), which are mostly technology and life sciences firms, can turn this into an intangible asset (IA) on their balance sheet, and charge it out as a tax-deductible royalty payment to end-customers.
 Without such IP, if Microsoft charged a German end-customer $100, for Microsoft Office, a profit of about $95 (as the cost to Microsoft for copies of Microsoft Office is small) would be realised in Germany, and German tax would be payable on this profit.
 However, if Germany allows such an intangible asset, Microsoft can additionally charge Microsoft Germany $95 in IP royalty payments on each copy of Microsoft Office, reducing its German profits to zero.
 The $95 is paid to the entity in which the IP is legally housed.
 Microsoft would prefer to house this IP in a tax haven; however, higher-tax locations like Germany do not sign full tax treaties with tax havens, and would not accept the IP charged from a tax haven as deductible against German taxation.
 The Double Irish fixes this problem.

 The Double Irish enables the IP to be charged-out from Ireland, which has a large global network of full bilateral tax treaties.
 (Note: In September 2018, Ireland had a global network of 73 bilateral tax treaties, and a 74th with Ghana awaiting ratification.)
 The Double Irish enables the hypothetical $95, which was sent from Germany to Ireland, to be sent on to a tax haven such as Bermuda without incurring any Irish taxation.
 The techniques of using IP to relocate profits from higher-tax locations to low-tax locations are called base erosion and profit shifting (BEPS) tools.
-There are many types of BEPS tools (e.g. Debt–based BEPS tools); however, IP–based BEPS tool are the largest group.
+There are many types of BEPS tools (e.g. debt–based BEPS tools); however, IP-based BEPS tool are the largest group.

 As with all Irish BEPS tools, the Irish subsidiary must conduct a "relevant trade" on the IP in Ireland.
 A "business plan" must be produced with Irish employment and salary levels that are acceptable to the Irish State during the period the BEPS tool is in operation.
 Despite these requirements, the effective tax rate (ETR) of the Double Irish is almost 0%, as the EU Commission discovered with Apple in 2016.